Effective 1 February 2024

 If you choose not to give us the personal information that we need, then we may not be able to provide the product or services that you need.

 Much of the personal information will be obtained directly from you.
-We may collect personal information from you over the phone, by letters, emails and other electronic means.
+We may collect personal information from you over the phone, by letters, emails and other electronic means such as from your application or claim.

 If you are a policyholder and provide us with personal information about another person, we require that you have the consent of that person to provide it.
-You should ensure that the other person:
+It is your responsibility to ensure that the other person:

 - is aware you have provided their personal information to us;